Industry initiatives and corporate citizenship

 Through its annual donations to a set circle of social institutions in Liechtenstein, the Future Foundation helps to maintain healthy social structures in the country.
 Providing additional funding to individual projects helps innovative ideas in the area of social and ecological development in the LLB Group’s market regions to be realised in practice.

-Over the past decade, the Future Foundation has made over 210 donations and contributions to over 60 projects, in all totalling around CHF 1.5 million.
-The projects receiving funding contributions are targeted and located in the market regions of LLB and Bank Linth (Liechtenstein and eastern Switzerland) as well as LLB (Österreich).
-In 2021, the Future Foundation supported the following projects:
+Over the past twelve years, the Future Foundation has made over 210 donations and contributions to over 60 projects, in all totalling around CHF 1.6 million.
+The projects receiving funding contributions are targeted and located in the market regions of LLB and Bank Linth (Liechtenstein and eastern Switzerland) as well as LLB Österreich.
+Projects that in 2022 the Future Foundation supported or considered for a donation for the first time included:

 - pepperMINT: The MINT Initiative Liechtenstein is a social foundation that offers children and young people the chance to experience and learn mathematics, computer science, natural science and technology in a fun way.